A Complete Guide To AI/ML Software Testing

 1. Automated Smart Test Case Generation

 We all know how disruptive ChatGPT has been to the software engineering industry.
-Basic coding tasks have now been handed to ChatGPT, requiring freshers in the field to immediately upgrade their skills to meet the rising standards.
+Basic coding tasks have now been handed to ChatGPT.

 Similarly, in the software testing field, we can also request the ChatGPT to write some test cases for us.
 Keep in mind - ChatGPT is not the one-size-fit-all solution.
 Sometimes it works, but sometimes when the requirements get too complex, you need to provide extra context so it can better execute your prompt.